-Philippines is an archipelago made up of over 7,000 islands.
-This world-recognized tropical destination is famous for its picture-perfect beach paradises but since the climate here is very different from what you’ve been accustomed to, you need to know how to prepare so you can maximize your vacation.
+Philippines is an archipelago made up of 7,641 islands.
+This world-recognized tropical destination is famous for its picture-perfect beaches but since the climate here is very different from what you’ve been accustomed to, you need to know how to prepare so you can maximize your vacation.
 We’re not just talking about booking your flight ahead or reading about the must-visit places on your chosen destination but also about knowing what to pack for your travel to the Philippines or any other tropical country.
 To help you out, here are a few things your bags should contain:

-First and foremost, you can’t go travelling the world without your important papers.
+First and foremost, you can’t go traveling the world without your important papers.
 Anything can happen during your tropical vacation so make sure to have all these documents ready for a no-hassle getaway.

 Of course, this is pretty obvious, you can’t explore the amazing places that make the world without your passport.
-Make sure to have this not just on the bags that you check-in when you board the plane but on your hand carry.
 Wherever you go, it’s best to have this in your purse since it’s also accepted as a valid ID.

 Doing various transactions, especially when it involves banks, require you to present at least two valid IDs.
 Government IDs like your driver’s license and professional IDs should always be in your wallet so in the event you’d be asked to show one.